Mr Stephen Jones

 Stephen Jones is a Senior Lecturer in Bangor Business School where he has been an academic since 1994.
-In addition to teaching undergraduate, postgraduate, and post-experience executive modules he serves as the School’s Director of Business Relations, the Academic Director of Executive Education, and is currently the interim Head of the Division of Business, Management and Marketing.
+In addition to teaching undergraduate, postgraduate, and post-experience executive modules he serves as the School’s Director of Business Relations, the Director of BBS Executive Education, and is currently the interim Head of the Division of Business, Management and Marketing.

 Having introduced the teaching of ‘international business’, ‘entrepreneurship' and 'e-business' at Bangor and being responsible for the School's links with businesses he is passionate about supporting students, executives and businesses both locally in north Wales and around the World.

 As well as UK he has taught in China, Dubai, Hong Kong, India, Ireland, Italy, Malaysia, Singapore, South Africa, USA, Uzbekistan and Zimbabwe.

 Over the years his scholarship interest has been in understanding and facilitating the contribution of individuals to develop regions, industries and organisations/companies.
 Most recently this has been incorporated into the needs of the north Wales tourism sector, and the challenges for financial institutions globally to support employees in complying with Anti-Money Laundering regulations – culminating in leading the development of degrees in fields new to the School - BSc Tourism Management and MBA Financial Crime and Compliance.

 His longstanding commitment to the development of individuals extends beyond employment in the commercial arena to encompass the provision of support to students studying in different educational cultures, and in part-time/online modes of study, as well as to a diverse range of colleagues joining academia – early career individuals, doctoral candidates, adjunct faculty including industry practitioners.